 A personal coach will help you through these adjustments – both minor and major – while also giving you the opportunity to ask questions.

 I find that many of my clients enjoy the personal conversation and specific feedback as much as they enjoy the structured workouts and custom training plan that I provide.
-And those are the benefits of a personal cycling coach.
+And those are the benefits of a personal cycling instructor.

-A coach can help you evaluate your current fitness, examine your cycling goals, and help develop an effective and sustainable plan to help you reach them.
+An instructor can help you evaluate your current fitness, examine your cycling goals, and help develop an effective and sustainable plan to help you reach them.

 FAQ